What is self-compassion?

 Prior experience with mindfulness and meditation is not necessary.
 However, participants should be comfortable exploring their inner experiences and feelings with their eyes closed.

-MSC is a compassion training program designed to help participants experience self-compassion.
 The course include tools and practices that can be easily integrated into everyday life, such as guided meditations, reflection exercises, writing prompts, and sharing experiences in groups.

 Great to hear you want to become a MSC teacher.
 The foundation for teaching MSC is to embody the qualities of mindfulness and self-compassion and to have an ongoing, daily practice.
 In our Teacher Training Program, this is exactly what you’ll learn.
 In six days, you’ll learn to guide meditations, exercises, and teachings with confidence.
 Read more about our teacher training.